MM53/eportfolio-kubernetes/tutorial/Readme.md

 You also need another ClusterIp service, there you could copy the first one and adjust the parameters to your needs.

-When you have done this it's time to tell our frontend to use the backend by passing in an env-variable `BACKEND_URL` containing the in cluster url to the backend service.
+When you have done this it's time to tell our frontend to use the backend by passing in an env-variable `BACKEND_URL` containing the in-cluster url to the backend service.
 (If you don't know how to do this: it was mentioned as example in the slides)

-In order to display the data requested from the backend you need to override the template `node-overview.html.tmpl` via a ConfigMap.
+In order to display the data requested from the backend you need to override the [template](https://github.com/MM53/eportfolio-kubernetes/blob/master/tutorial/node-overview.html.tmpl) `node-overview.html.tmpl` via a ConfigMap.
 (Tip: generate the map with kubectl)

 The last task is to expose the `/hello` endpoint of the backend to the world.
 To achieve this replace our old ingress object with a new one containing two endpoints where `/` is routed to the frontend and `/hello` to the backend.
 (This [example](https://github.com/MM53/eportfolio-kubernetes/blob/master/examples/hello-world-ingress.yaml) gives you an idea how to do it)

 (I know that this example setup is a bit stupid in some parts but the goal was to show basic capabilities of kubernetes.
 For this purpose it will be good enough)

-The solutions can be found in the solutions folder :)
+The solutions can be found in the solutions folder 😉

 ### 4. What's next ?

 Hopefully you could follow my explanations in this tutorial and are now ready to experiment with kubernetes on your own.

-Probably the best next step will be to containerize your own application e.g. by using docker and start deploying it with kubernetes.
+As a next step containerizing your own application e.g. by using docker and start deploying it with kubernetes will probably the best.
 Surely you will experience some problems.
 But in my opinion debugging those problems is a very good way to become more familiar with the whole topic.

 If it was too confusing for you, you might have a look at the official [tutorials](https://kubernetes.io/docs/tutorials/kubernetes-basics/).
 They will cover some different aspects.